Harmony Veterinary Services, LLC

 Polysaccharide Storage Myopathy

 PSSM, or polysaccharide storage myopathy, is a muscular disorder that occurs primarily in horses with Quarter Horse blood, including purebred Quarter Horses, Paints, and Appaloosas.
 However, it has also been observed in draft horses and warmbloods, and in any sport horse that may have some appendix ancestry.
 PSSM is also known as EPSM and EPSSM.
 PSSM causes tying-up in affected horses, which is colloquial term for muscle cramps and tremors.
 While tying-up can occur in other horse breeds, typically this is very different from tying-up episodes in horses affected with PSSM.
 There is no cure for PSSM, but with careful attention it can be readily managed.
 The mechanism for PSSM involves glucose metabolism and insulin sensitivity.
 In normal horses, insulin causes glucose to travel into muscle tissue and liver cells where the molecule will be transformed into glycogen and stored for later use.
 In horses affected by PSSM, glycogen accumulates at much higher rates along with another abnormal form of sugar called polysaccharide.
 PSSM muscle tissue draws significantly more glucose from the blood stream and creates much higher amounts of glycogen due to an enzyme mutation.
 Horses with PSSM can have up to four times the muscle glycogen concentration than those in unaffected horses.
-The most common type of PSSM is due to a genetic mutation, is termed Type 1 PSSM, and is heritable through both mares and stallions.
-Type 2 PSSM is more uncommon and it is unknown if it is heritable or not.
+The most common type of PSSM, Type 1 PSSM, is heritable through both mares and stallions.
+Type 2 PSSM is less common.
+It is unknown if it is heritable or not.

 Tying-up is a primary symptom in horses with PSSM.
 This may occur after 10-20 minutes of light exercise and often is observed in horses that are just resuming training.
 During an episode horses will appear tense with shifting lameness, muscle tremors, a tense abdomen and hardness palpable in the large muscle groups (haunches, shoulders, etc).
 In severe cases the muscle pain can be extremely evident with horses becoming unable to stand.
 The discomfort may cause the horse to lay down.
 In the most extreme cases urine can become coffee-colored and cloudy -- if this is observed, call your veterinarian ASAP.